Maine Island Kayak Co. Since 1986.

 Master Maine Sea Kayak Guide, Maine Association of Sea Kayak Guides & Instructors, UK Coaching Certification Level 1.

 Registered Maine Guide, MASKGI, ACA Instructor, International Sea Kayak Guides Association (ISKGA) and BC training, WFA, and Adaptive and PSIA Alpine Skiing Instructor.
-Liz is dedicated to empowering women in the outdoors.
+Liz runs women's courses and other programs at MIKCo, and manages the website.

 Registered Maine Guide, WFR.
 Mitch started his paddling career in streams and rivers, but prefers the ocean.
 When not paddling he can often be found climbing the granite walls around the Kank and Cannon Mountain.